JuliaStats/Distributions.jl/docs/src/extends.md

 end
 ```

-This function can assume that the dimension of `x` is correct, and doesn't need to perform dimension checking.
+This function can assume that the dimension of `x` is correct, and doesn't need to pSFunc.erform dimension checking.

 The package implements both `rand` and `rand!` as follows (which you don't need to implement in general):